TheLazySquid/FabricModManager/README.md

 Once you have set up fmm, you can safely use it to download and manage mods.
 To install a mod, type `fmm download -q [modID or slug]`.
 You can find the mod's ID on the curseforge page, and it's slug will be the end of the link to it.

-For example, if I wanted to download tweakeroo, I would type `fmm download -q tweakeroo`.
+For example, if you want to download tweakeroo, you would type `fmm download -q tweakeroo`.
 The loader will always attempt to get a version of the mod that matches your selected fabric version, and will return an error if none exist.

 #### Versioning

 The main allure of fmm is that it can easily move between versions.
 To do this, use the `fmm version --ver [new fabric version]` command.

 This will store away the mods you are currenly using for re-use later, and attempt to get the mods you had before for the new version.
-IF a mod doesn't have a release for that version, it will be skipped.
+If a mod doesn't have a release for that version, it will be skipped.

 ### Commands